 Left: Curtis Graves’ school picture from New Orleans, 1945-46 / Right: UPI Newspaper photo with caption: “Rep. Curtis Graves of Houston, looks on as his 2-year-old daughter, Gretchen, talks on the telephone at his floor desk in the House of Representatives at Austin.
 The representatives have phones at their desks to keep in touch with their offices since secretaries aren’t allowed on the House floor.” (photos courtesy of Curtis Graves)

-Left: “Echoes of Slavery” / Right: “Evergreen’s Big House”, both from Evergreen Plantation, Louisiana (photos by Curtis Graves, Graves Fine Arts Photos)
+Top: “Echoes of Slavery” / Below: “Evergreen’s Big House”, both from Evergreen Plantation, Louisiana (photos by Curtis Graves, Graves Fine Arts Photos)

 Once again I would like to express how very proud I am of you!
 Throughout the years you have set an example of integrity, responsibility and achievement.
 You have continually given back, both to the African American Community, and to this Great Country we call America.

 As a member of your family not only do I love you but I salute you.